rech/abacus/README.md

 ## Why?

-Remember [XNA][xna]?
-It was a popular framework for building games and 3D applications using C#; part of the framework consisted of an excellent maths library for use with floating point numbers.
+Microsoft's [XNA][xna] was a popular framework for building games and 3D applications using C#; part of the framework consisted of an excellent maths library for use with floating point numbers.

-On a number of occasions we found ourselves wanting to use XNA's maths library in C# projects of our own, yet we didn't want to be tied to the prerequisites imposed by XNA.
-We also wanted the ability to use the same set of functionality with with differing levels of precision, i.e. a library that would expose the same API for working with 32-bit floating point numbers as it did for working with 64-bit floating point numbers and even 64-bit fixed point numbers.
+On a number of occasions I found myself wanting to use XNA's maths library in C# projects of my own, yet I didn't want to be tied to the prerequisites imposed by XNA.
+I also wanted the ability to use the same set of functionality with with differing levels of precision, i.e. a library that would expose the same API for working with 32-bit floating point numbers as it did for working with 64-bit floating point numbers and even 64-bit fixed point numbers.

 Abacus aims to provide all of the features of the XNA maths library whilst also supporting multiple levels of precision.